 - The car keeps running after the ignition is turned off.

 - The engine will not stop when you press the Engine Stop button.

-Your car may not restart once you get it turned off.
-Park vehicle in a safe location where it ok park.
+- Your car may not restart once you get it turned off.
+Park the vehicle in a safe location where it ok park.

 - Drive your car to a safe location.
-Keep in mind that your car may not start again after you get it to turn off.
+Remember that your car may not start again after you get it to turn off.
 So drive it home or to a place that would be ok to leave the car parked.

 - Locate the fuse boxes in your car.
-If you are not sure, look it up on your owner's manual.
+If you are unsure, look it up in your owner’s manual.
 Typically there is a fuse box in the engine bay and one on the side of the dashboard.
 Some models have a fuse box in the trunk as well.

 - Determine the fuse and relay for the fuel pump.